Role of the Berry curvature on BCS-type superconductivity in two-dimensional materials: Beyond BCS superconductivity

 If we decompose the two functions $V_{\vec{k}\vec{k'}}$ and $g_{\vec{k'}}$ in the sum of an even and an odd function

 and interpret the $e$ and $o$ parts respectively as the singlet and triplet parts, we then have

 While the first two terms disappear in Eq. (\ref{sumVg}) as they are even functions of $\vec{k'}$, the other two terms do \textit{a priori} not disappear as they are odd functions of $\vec{k'}$. $V^og^e$ may be interpreted as the interactions between triplet pairs in the presence of singlet pairs while $V^eg^o$ is the opposite.
 These two terms may then be an opportunity for the Berry dipole term to have a non-zero contribution in the superconducting phase, \textit{i.e.} if the latter shows coexistence between singlet and triplet pairs.
 We would then need a superconducting phase where none of the two dominates.
-Some materials have been proposed to exhibit two superconducting phases, each with a different parity, such as $\text{CeRh}_2\text{As}_2$ and bilayer-$\text{NbSe}_2$ \cite{doi:10.1126/science.abe7518,möckli2021unconventional,doi:10.1126/science.abe7518}.
+Some materials have been proposed to exhibit two superconducting phases, each with a different parity, such as $\text{CeRh}_2\text{As}_2$ and bilayer-$\text{NbSe}_2$ \cite{Mockli2022, Khim2021}.
 Notice furthermore that a very recent theoretical study argues that the observed superconducting phase in twisted bilayer graphene \cite{Cao2018} might be due to an admixture of singlet and triplet pairs \cite{Lake2022}, and the Berry dipole term might then be a relevant parameter in the stabilization of this type of superconductivity.
+Note that for both $\text{CeRh}_2\text{As}_2$ and bilayer-$\text{NbSe}_2$, and generally in non-centrosymmetric superconductors \cite{Frigeri2006}, a magnetic field is necessary to obtain a parity-mixed superconducting phase.
+To circumvent this issue, one could first implement the magnetic field in a BCS formalism for these systems, thereby absorbing it in an effective superconducting order parameter/interaction, which could then be used to our discussion here.
+This approach seems plausible since the coupling between the Berry curvature and the magnetic field appears in the equations of motion as the product of the two, so as a second term term that could be neglected as long as the magnetic field necessary is not too high.